 What actually shut it down

 Here's where the popular version gets the cause wrong.
 The thing that took Fable 5 offline was not the hidden-restriction backlash.
 On June 12, the Commerce Department — Secretary Howard Lutnick — placed Fable 5 and the underlying Mythos 5 under export controls, barring their use outside the United States.
-The reported trigger, per Axios, was that a separate company claimed to have jailbroken Mythos, which set off national-security alarms inside the administration.
+The reported trigger was a claim — attributed to Amazon researchers — that they had found a way to jailbreak Fable 5, which set off national-security alarms inside the administration.
+Anthropic disputes how serious that was, calling the method narrow and not universal.
 To comply, Anthropic disabled both models for every customer worldwide — not only overseas.
 Roughly three days, launch to shutdown.

 Why the distinction matters